 - Submit an application for admission to the College.
 Applications are available online at abtech.edu or in paper format on campus.
 The preferred method of submission is electronic. - Complete the online residency application during the college application or go directly to ncresidency.org.
 Immediately following completion of the residency application, retrieve Residency Certification Number (RCN). - Provide the Residency Certification Number (RCN) on college application. - 4.
 Upon receipt of a completed online College Foundation of North Carolina (CFNC) application for admission, staff verifies all data for the applicant in the student file in the NCCCS Colleague computer system.
-Applicants select their program of interest from available academic programs on the CFNC application. - An electronic file is made for each applicant and all additional supporting documents are linked to this file. - 6.
+Students may select their academic program on the CFNC application. - An electronic file is made for each applicant and all additional supporting documents are linked to this file. - 6.
 Inactive students, who have not attended for two consecutive semesters, excluding summer, will need to do the following:

-- Complete new college and residency applications by going to abtech.edu. - b.
-Re-complete online residency application by going to ncresidency.org. - 7.
+- Complete new college and residency applications by going to abtech.edu. - Re-complete online residency application by going to ncresidency.org. - 7.
 Students who are seeking a degree, diploma or certificate must do the following: - Submit transcripts from other colleges attended if transfer credit is desired.

-b.
 Submit satisfactory SAT or ACT test results (if less than 10 years old).